awsdocs/amazon-rds-user-guide/doc_source/Aurora.CreateInstance.md

 # Creating an Amazon Aurora DB Cluster<a name="Aurora.CreateInstance"></a>

-An Amazon Aurora DB cluster consists of one DB instances, compatible with either MySQL or PostgreSQL, and a cluster volume that represents the data for the DB cluster, copied across three Availability Zones as a single, virtual volume\.
+An Amazon Aurora DB cluster consists of a DB instance, compatible with either MySQL or PostgreSQL, and a cluster volume that represents the data for the DB cluster, copied across three Availability Zones as a single, virtual volume\.
 The DB cluster contains a primary instance and, optionally, up to 15 Aurora Replicas\.
 For more information about Aurora DB clusters, see [Overview of Amazon Aurora](Aurora.Overview.md)\.

 The following topic shows how to create an Aurora DB cluster and then add an Aurora Replica for that DB cluster\.